maqmal/Machine-Learning/README.md

 # Machine-Learning
-Implement Artificial Neural Network and K-Menas algorithm from scratch
+Implement Artificial Neural Network and K-Means algorithm from scratch